The precautions and restrictions which are being taken to reduce the spread of the coronavirus have created a number of

 2020 Annual Church Meeting postponed

-The annual church meeting, due to take place in April has been postponed, so the current churchwardens, Deanery Synod representatives and PCC members will continue in office.
-The Bishop has changed the date by which the meeting has to be held to October 31.
+The annual church meeting, due to take place in April was postponed, so the current churchwardens, Deanery Synod representatives and PCC members continued in office.
+The Bishop changed the date by which the meeting has to be held to October 31.

 2020 Church Electoral Roll revision extended